How to Apply Makeup to Mature Skin

 Dust over your blush or contouring product with a little powder after you’ve finished.

-As you age, your lips will become thinner with wrinkles appearing along their upper contour.
+Lips become thinner with age, with wrinkles appearing along the upper contour.

 To make lips seem fuller and smoother, wear light toned, satin finish lipsticks.
 Be careful with bright colors, and abandon dark colors and matte products—they make lips look thinner.
 Another problem with matte lipsticks is the dry-looking texture they leave, which is never becoming on an older woman.

 Lip gloss plumps lips up, but it also highlights every wrinkle, so avoid at all cost.

 For the same reason, be careful with shimmery and dewy textured lipsticks, too.

 Lip liner stops lipstick feathering or "bleeding" into wrinkles, but for a rejuvenating effect, use a concealer pencil one or two shades lighter than your complexion instead.